 Thibodeau, Paul H., Rose K. Hendricks & Lera Boroditsky

-This list is based on CrossRef data as of 18 april 2021.
+This list is based on CrossRef data as of 3 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.